amoghkrishna55/InspireMe/README.md

 ## Features

-- Fetches quotes from the Quotables API and displays them on the website.
+- Fetches quotes from the [Quotables API](https://quotable.io) and displays them on the website.
 - Allows users to refresh the page to get a new random quote.
 - Provides a simple and intuitive user interface.

+## Live Preview

+You can preview the website by clicking [here](https://amoghkrishna55.github.io/InspireMe).

 ## Installation